 The Nuremberg Laws did not incorporate the one-drop rule for the obvious reason that mixing with Jews and mixing with Blacks were not regarded as equivalent.
 The different attitudes toward these different admixtures is evident in the fact that all the Rheinlandbastarde were sterilized (Robert Procter, Racial Hygiene, pp.112-114), whereas there was no similar effort to sterilize all half-Jews.

-On the whole, the concerns to be addressed by the Nuremberg Laws were very different from the concerns addressed by American anti-miscegenation laws.
+The concerns to be addressed by the Nuremberg Laws were different from the concerns addressed by American anti-miscegenation laws.
 That is why Whitman argues only for some influence.

 What the 1935 Blood Law did derive from the United States was the precedent of having a criminal penalty for miscegenation (Whitman, p.12).
 That was a novelty in Germany.

 Another important influence on the committee drafting these laws, says Whitman, was American “legal realism.”
 Legal realism embraces the role of judges in determining how to apply the law, not mechanically but with some flexibility, in pursuit of what is good for society.
 With that concept of jurisprudence it was possible to write a law about Jews that did not include a rigorous definition of that class of persons.